Intersection Bounds: Estimation and Inference: Motivating Examples and Informal Overview of Results

+These issues are important both in theory and in practice, as can be seen in the application of the working paper \cite{Chernozhukov/Lee/Rosen:09}.
+There we used the data from the National Longitudinal Survey of Youth of 1979 (NLSY79), as in \cite{Carneiro/Lee:07}, to estimate bounds on expected log wages $Y_i$ as a function of years of schooling $t$.
+We used Armed Forces Qualifying Test score (AFQT) normalized to have mean zero as a monotone instrumental variable, and estimated the MIV-MTR (monotone instrument variable - monotone treatment response) bounds of \cite{Manski/Pepper:00}.
+Figures \ref{fig2-real-b} and \ref{fig2-real} highlight the same issues as the schematic figures \ref{fig1} and \ref{fig2} with the NLSY data and the MIV-MTR upper bound for the parameter $\theta^{\ast} = \P[Y_i(t) > y|V_i=v]$, at $y = \log(24)$ ($\sim 90^{th}$ percentile of hourly wages) and $v=0$ for college graduates $(t=16)$.\footnote{The parameter $\theta^{\ast}$ used for this illustration differs from the conditional expectations bounded in \cite{Chernozhukov/Lee/Rosen:09}.
+For further details regarding the application and the data we refer to that version, available at \underline{http://cemmap.ifs.org.uk/wps/cwp1909.pdf}.}

+Figure \ref{fig2-real-b} shows the nonparametric series estimate of the bounding function using B-splines as described in Section \ref{sec:monte-carlo-series} (solid curve) and 20 bootstrap estimates (dashed curves).
+The precision of the estimate is worst when the AFQT is near 2, as demonstrated by the bootstrap estimates.
+At the same time, the bounding function has a decreasing shape with the minimum at $\text{AFQT} = 2$.
+Figure \ref{fig2-real} shows a precision-corrected curve (solid curve) that adjusts the bound estimate $\widehat{\theta}(v)$ (dashed curve) by an amount proportional to its point-wise standard error, and the horizontal dashed line shows the end point of a 95\% one-sided confidence interval.
+As in Figure \ref{fig2}, the minimizer of the precision-corrected curve is quite far from that of the uncorrected estimate of the bounding function.

+The degree of precision correction, both in these figures and in general, is driven by the critical value $k(p)$.
+The main input in the selection of $k(p)$ for the estimator $\widehat \theta_0(p)$ in (\ref{estimator}) is the standardized process

-We estimate critical values as follows.
-Generally, the finite-sample distribution of the process $Z_n = \{Z_n(v):v \in \mathcal{V}\}$ is unknown, but we can approximate it uniformly by a sequence of processes with a known (or at least estimable) distribution.
-Indeed, we can approximate $Z_n$ uniformly by a sequence of processes $Z_n'$, which are zero-mean Gaussian or other pivotal processes with a known distribution, that is,
+where $\sigma(v)/s(v) \to 1$ in probability uniformly in $v$.
+Generally, the finite sample distribution of the process $Z_n$ is unknown, but we can approximate it uniformly by a sequence of Gaussian processes $Z_n^{\ast}$ such that for an appropriate sequence of constants $\bar a_n$